vvss12300/learn_in_2_hours_typescript/README.md

 - Function types
-	- Types can be defined for Function parameters and return value.
+	- Types can be defined for Function parameters and return values.

 ```javascript
 function getSalary(salaryPerDay: number, noOfWorkingDays: number) : number {